 Some companies have additional requirements for a job and may require other tests.
 For example, a company may require physical tests of the applicant to assess his fit or it may be a part of its policy to hire physically fit individuals for the position.

 Why should you be using these tests?

 Convincing you to use a pre-employment test is equivalent to convincing you to inspect the fruits you buy and ensure they aren’t rotten and smell sweet for you to eat.
-Here I highlight 7 reasons why you should adopt pre-employment tests and make them mandatory in your recruitment process.
+So here I highlight 7 reasons why you should adopt pre-employment tests and make them mandatory in your recruitment process.

 First and foremost, Pre-employment tests save a lot of time and money!

-Year after year, Google has been nominated as one of the best places to work.
-On average it receives 3 million applications a year!
+Google is nominated as one of the best places to work year after year.
+On average, it receives 3 million applications a year!
 Now, imagine taking interviews and scanning the CV for all applicants.
 If Google decides to do that, it may have no time left to run the company!

-Statistics indicate that it takes 45 days to fill a new position, while a recruiter spends 40 minutes per interview and receives an average of 250 applications per online job posting minimum.
+Statistics indicate that it takes 45 days to fill a new position.
+On the other hand, a recruiter spends 40 minutes per interview and receives an average of 250 applications per job posting.
 Now, these tests help streamline the process and increase the chances of finding the right candidate for the job.

 Pre-employment will help save sweat, time, and costs!

 Screen out the corrupted applications and bring objectivity

 Did you know, a study found that 78% of the resumes contain misleading statements and 46% actually contain lies?